PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Our Proposed PEER

-\paragraph{RL with UnifiReward.} Unlike supervised fine-tuning, RL enables models to actively learn from dynamic feedback using both positive and negative signals, helping avoid repeated errors.
-Therefore, we employ GRPO~\cite{Shao2024DeepSeekMath} to fine-tune our COMPEER model as shown in Figure~\ref{fig:method}.
-COMPEER acts as the policy model, and its parameters $\theta$ are optimized by maximizing the following objective:
+Unlike supervised fine-tuning, RL enables models to actively improve through dynamic feedback by leveraging both positive and negative signals, thereby reducing the likelihood of repeatedly making the same errors.
+Motivated by this advantage, we employ GRPO~\cite{Shao2024DeepSeekMath} to fine-tune our PEER model, as shown in Figure~\ref{fig:method}.
+In this framework, PEER serves as the policy model and is optimized with the aim of maximizing the reward provided by UnifiReward.
+To alleviate entropy collapse, the obtained rewards are reweighted based on redundancy to encourage diverse outputs.

-where $H$ is the conversation history sampled from the distribution $P(\mathcal{H})$, $\{o_i\}_{i=1}^G$ denotes a group of outputs generated under the old policy $\pi_{\theta_{\text{old}}}$, and $G$ represents the number of outputs per group.
-The term $\pi_\theta(o_i|H)$ indicates the probability of generating output $o_i$ under the current policy $\pi_\theta$, while the clipping function stabilizes training by limiting the policy update magnitude.
-The advantage $A_i$ measures the relative quality of $o_i$ within the group:

-where $r_i$ is the reward assigned to $o_i$, and normalization ensures that only relative differences within each group drive learning.